- Academics Menu

 The Accounting degree program is designed to prepare the student for entry level positions in a variety of accounting-related positions in private businesses, governmental agencies and public accounting firms.
 The program consists of core requirements in the humanities, social sciences, and sciences in addition to an in-depth concentration in accounting theory and practice.
 Students who plan to earn a four-year degree in Accounting should enroll in Jefferson’s Business Administration A.S. (transfer) program.

-Students graduating from the Accounting program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Accounting program with an A.A.S. degree will:

 - Develop the ability to utilize the accounting cycle to record transactions, process information, and prepare financial statements for a business.